dewyze/vim-tada/README.md

 Sometimes you may want different statuses or symbols for a specific file.
 (Maybe the file is more complex or simple than your typical file).
 You can set file specific configurations.
 You can put this anywhere in your file.

+**NOTE:** These must be one line long, they are not parsed if they are multiple lines.

 ```vim
 # proj.tada